yugabyte/yugabyte-db/docs/content/community-edition/quick-start/test-redis.md

 ---
 date: 2016-03-09T00:11:02+01:00
 title: Test YugaByte Redis
-weight: 7
+weight: 8
 ---

-After [creating a local cluster](/community-edition/quick-start/create-local-cluster/), follow the instructions below to test its Redis service.
+After [creating a local cluster](/community-edition/quick-start/create-local-cluster/), follow the instructions below to test YugaByte's Redis service.

 [**redis-cli**](https://redis.io/topics/rediscli) is a command line interface to interact with a Redis server.
-For ease of use, the YugaByte DB package ships with the 4.0.1 version of redis-cli in its bin directory.
+For ease of use, YugaByte DB ships with the 4.0.1 version of redis-cli in its bin directory.

 ## Connect with redis-cli